What to Pack for the Ride

 There is an OPTIONAL ride along the Las Vegas Strip at night -- highly recommended.
 IF you want to do this ride you MUST have lights on your bike -- at a minimum that means a blinking white light in the front and a blinking red light in the rear.

 Hot Weather AND Cold Weather Bike Clothes

-When we are in Las Vegas it is going to be summertime-weather, but that first morning at the Grand Canyon is likely to be chilly -- you're going to want a long-sleeve jersey or jacket, plus long cycling tights or similar.
-It will warm up later in the day and you can hand off that extra clothing to the staff so you don't have to carry it or the rest of the day.
+When we are in Las Vegas it is going to be summertime-weather and you'll probably want cycling shorts and a short-sleeve jersey, but that first morning at the Grand Canyon is likely to be chilly -- you're going to need a long-sleeve jersey or jacket, plus long cycling tights or similar.
+It will warm up later in the day and you can hand off that extra clothing to the staff so you don't have to carry it with you on the bike.

 When we visit Sedona you will DEFINITELY want some sort of simple shoe to walk from the parking lot to the natural waterslide.
 We'll carry this stuff for you in the truck so you don't have to pedal with it all day.

 You're not going to want to wear your bike shoes ALL the time!

 We understand that to some wearing a helmet is a personal choice, but our insurance company respectfully disagrees.
 You must wear a hard bike helmet at all times on the ride when you are pedaling.